Raviegupta/Namaste-Reac/Assignments/notes.md

 ```
 npm install react-dom
 ```
-here -D flag are not required bcoz i want react & reactDOM in Global not in just development environment.
+#### here -D flag are not required bcoz i want react & reactDOM in Global not in just development environment.
+---

-### How we will ignite(run) our App ?
+### How we will ignite (run) our App ?
 run command
 ```
 npx parcel [entry point]